aj-gregory/Getting-and-Cleaning-Data-Project/codebook.md

 For detailed information on how the raw data was collected refer to the UCI Machine Learning Repository linked in `README.md`.

+All units in this dataset have been normalized.

 # Variables by column
 1. "Subject"
   - The subject performing the test.